radareorg/radare2/DEVELOPERS.md

   the algorithm, only external-copy-pasted-not-going-to-be-maintained code can be accepted in this way (gnu code, external disassemblers, etc..)

+* See sys/indent.sh for indenting your code automatically

 * See doc/vim for vimrc

 * See doc/clang-format for work-in-progress support for automated indentation